 4. Adam Gaffin – @universalhub

 Alright, so I don’t know much about Adam himself, but through him, I’ve learned a ton about the city I live in.
 Adam pretty much personifies community journalism in the Twitter age, retweeting timely questions and information, bringing people together, and keeping everyone in the loop on the stuff our mainstream media outlets don’t always get to.
 He’s an indispensible source of info that everyone in the Boston area should be following.
 One other reason I like Adam: He’s linked to my blog a bunch from his website, and I’m appreciative of that because he helped my site get traffic when I was just starting out.

 5. Pat Stansik – @patstansik

 Want a laugh?
 Then you should be following this aspiring comedy writer, actor, and filmmaker — the guy behind such classic videos as “I’m 24” and “Tall Blonde Girl.”
-While Pat was at the University of Michigan, and then after graduation, he hosted the weekly Pre-Gaming with Pat series, which documented drunken campus life on football-game days.
+While Pat was at the University of Michigan, and then after graduation, he hosted the weekly Pre-Gaming with Pat series, which amusingly documented campus life on football-game days.
 Nowadays, Pat posts a new video every Monday night from his new home in Los Angeles.
-In between them, he shares behind the scenes tidbits and amusing observations.
+In between them, he shares behind the scenes tidbits and funny observations.
 And if you need more incentive, you should know that Pat was the videographer who documented Hoodie Allen’s tour last year.
-Point is: Pat’s funny, and I’d love to find out if he’s just as engaging offline as he is online.

-So there you go: Five people I’ve never met before who I’d like to meet, based on how they use Twitter (and other social channels), and who I think you should follow too.
+So there you go: Five people I’ve never met before who I’d like to meet, based on how they use Twitter (and other social channels).

 Do you agree with this list?
 If so, send a tweet and help me spread the word!